kkwakwa/2015-11-16-manchester-codima/codima_lessons/make/slides.md

 ### How does `Make` help?

 * automates repetitive commands, reducing risk of error
-* outputs are only created when inputs/dependencies have changed, saving time
+* outputs are only created when inputs/dependencies have changed
+  * synchronising data/inputs with outputs
+  * saving time
 * code acts as documentation, recording dependencies between code, data, and outputs
+* parallelisation (`make -j 4 analysis.tar.gz`)

 ----